Wikispecies

 Wikispecies is a wiki-based online project supported by the Wikimedia Foundation.
 Its aim is to create a comprehensive open content catalogue of all species; the project is directed at scientists, rather than at the general public.
 Jimmy Wales stated that editors are not required to fax in their degrees, but that submissions will have to pass muster with a technical audience.
-Wikispecies is available under the GNU Free Documentation License and CC BY-SA 3.0.
+Wikispecies is available under the GNU Free Documentation License and CC BY-SA 4.0.

-Started in September 2004, with biologists around the world invited to contribute, the project had grown a framework encompassing the Linnaean taxonomy with links to Wikipedia articles on individual species by April 2005.
+Started in September 2004, with biologists around the world invited to contribute, the project had grown to a framework encompassing the Linnaean taxonomy with links to Wikipedia articles on individual species by April 2005.

 History

-Benedikt Mandl co-ordinated the efforts of several people who are interested in getting involved with the project and contacted potential supporters in early summer 2004.
-Databases were evaluated and the administrators contacted, some of them have agreed on providing their data for Wikispecies.
+Benedikt Mandl coordinated the efforts of several people who were interested in getting involved with the project and contacted potential supporters in the early summer of 2004.
+Databases were evaluated and the administrators contacted; some of them have agreed on providing their data for Wikispecies.
 Mandl defined two major tasks: